fpco/stackage-cli/README.md

 ...
 ```

-It will stop you, because you're trying to install a version of `semigroups` that differs from the constraint in lts-1.15.
+It will stop you, because you're trying to install a version of `semigroups` that differs from the constraint in lts-1.15, which your local `cabal.config` is enforcing for you.
 This is good.
 We don't want to mess up the shared lts-1.15 sandbox.

+Notice that stackage is allowing us to do something that has traditionally been quite difficult: running a build as though we had rolled back hackage to some point in the past.
+We can select a stackage snapshot from any point in time, and build stuff against it.
+Like `cabal freeze`, we can use stackage snapshots as a reference point to share build strategies with other people.
+Unlike `cabal freeze`, stackage snapshots are predetermined and public.
+If you and I both develop our projects against the same stackage snapshot, then we can prevent the "cabal butterfly effect".

+Sandbox management via `stackage sandbox` extends these benefits of stackage to shared sandboxes.
+By sharing sandboxes, we can strike a balance between the extremes of installing everything in userspace, and installing everything in a new sandbox for every project.
+Of course, if you are doing weird stuff with your sandbox for a given project, you might not want to share that sandbox with your other projects.
+But for projects that you simply want to build against a given stackage snapshot, `stackage sandbox` is for you!